rajatgoel171/realtime-orderbook-engine/README.md

 - 2026-04-14: documented service readiness, implementation progress, and release hygiene for realtime-orderbook-engine.
 - Captured validation notes for observability, operational checks, and handoff readiness.

+## Update 12

+- 2025-01-01: added another progress checkpoint covering documentation, release readiness, and operational follow-up.
+- Kept the README as the single source of status updates for this repository.